 - Titled or registered items like vehicles

-Certain manufacturing and agriculture products and equipment are tax-exempt in addition to some medical equipment, prescriptions and textbooks to students.
-See the whole list of tax exempt items.
+Certain manufacturing and agriculture products and equipment are tax-exempt in addition to some medical equipment, prescriptions, and textbooks for students.
+See the whole list of tax-exempt items.

 Digital products are taxable in Mississippi.